The average number of people per household in each council area and in Scotland

 Data is received from Council Tax billing systems on the first Monday of September each year and published the following summer.

-Revision made to values from 2012-2016 to reflect more accurate information about student accommodations.
+When the 2017 was uploaded a revision was made to values from 2012-2016 to reflect more accurate information about student accommodations.
 The change is small and only changes the values for City of Edinburgh, Glasgow City and Scotland

 Revisions were made to the household estimates for Shetland Islands (2007-2014), City of Edinburgh (2014) and West Lothian (2013-2014).
 For full details see the ‘Estimates of households and dwellings in Scotland, 2015’ publication on the NRS website.
 Revisions were also made to the mid-year population estimates for 2012, 2013 and 2014.
 For full details see the ‘Mid-2015 population estimates Scotland and corrected population estimates for mid-2012, mid-2013 and mid-2014’ publication on the NRS website.
 Revisions and corrections to previously published estimates are dealt with in accordance with the Scottish Government Statistician Group corporate policy statement on revisions and corrections - a copy of which is available on the Scottish Government website.